Delivering training under an ACT Funding Agreement

 The Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS) provides a national framework for the consistent collection and dissemination of vocational education and training (VET) information throughout Australia by the National Centre for Vocational Education Research (NCVER).

 For more information on national AVETMISS requirements refer to AVETMISS support for RTOs on the NCVER website.

 All RTOs with an ACT Funding Agreement must collect and report AVETMISS data on all ACT government funded training activity on a quarterly basis.

-The ACT AVETMISS Reporting Guide (PDF 517KB) provides direction to RTOs on how to interpret, implement and comply with the AVETMISS reporting requirements for the NCVER VET Provider Collection.
+The 2019 ACT AVETMISS Reporting Guide (DOCX 1.6MB) or (PDF 626KB) provides direction to RTOs on how to interpret, implement and comply with the AVETMISS reporting requirements for the NCVER VET Provider Collection.

 RTO activity data must be validated using the online NCVER AVETMISS Validation Software.
 The validated AVETMISS files and validation summary report (csv file) must then be lodged in the ACT Vocational Education and Training Administration Records System (AVETARS).

 RTOs that have no funded AVETMISS activity to report for the collection period, must advise Skills Canberra via email to AVETMISS reporting.
 RTOs that have active student records on AVETARS and have no activity to report should review the records and, where applicable, contact Skills Canberra to advise the student status so that the appropriate action can be taken such as cancellation.
 This does not apply to new enrolments.

 The ACT Vocational Education and Training (VET) AVETMISS Data Standard (DOCX 100KB) or (PDF 367KB) outlines data requirements for RTOs to be eligible to claim payments in AVETARS.
 The document is based on the National Centre for Vocational Education Research (NCVER) AVETMISS Data Element Definitions document with ACT specific AVETMISS requirements added.

 My Profiling is a patented education profile tool which offers a suite of products across all ACT Australian apprenticeship qualifications.
 The tool enables on-the-job and off-the-job activity to be tracked and includes live updates to a digital training plan that can be accessed by all relevant parties.